When Zeno of Cyprus was shipwrecked and stranded on Athens, he wasn’t expecting any good to happen.

 Much of what we do stems from our primal need to be liked and accepted by others.
 Disapproval from our social group had serious repercussions in the past.
 It would have likely meant exile and eventually death in the wilderness.

 We spend money we don’t have, to buy fancy things we don’t need, in order to impress someone we don’t care about.
-Our choice of career or lifestyle is centred around how others perceive us, rather than what is best for us.
+Our choice of career or lifestyle is centered around how others perceive us, rather than what is best for us.
 We are held hostage and pay a king’s ransom every day, with no guarantee that we will ever be free.

 In contrast, the Roman statesman Cato sought to lead a life that was independent of the opinion of others.
 He would wear the most outlandish of outfits and walk in the streets without putting on shoes.
 It was his way of accustoming himself to be ashamed only of what deserves shame, and to despise all other sorts of disgrace.

-That was the only way in which he could stand up to Julius Caesar, whom he recognised was consolidating too much power.
+That was the only way in which he could stand up to Julius Caesar, whom he recognized was consolidating too much power.
 It enabled him to make the big decisions when it counted, without fear of disapproval.

 We have much to learn from him.
 Far better for us to live life on our own terms and ignore the opinions of others.
 Happiness should never be outsourced.